nginxinc/ansible-role-nginx-config/README.md

 Other NGINX Roles
 -----------------

+You can find an Ansible role to install NGINX [here](https://github.com/nginxinc/ansible-role-nginx)

+You can find an Ansible role to help you install and configure NGINX App Protect [here](https://github.com/nginxinc/ansible-role-nginx-app-protect)

 You can find an Ansible collection of roles to help you install and configure NGINX Controller [here](https://github.com/nginxinc/ansible-collection-nginx_controller)

-You can find an Ansible role to help you install and configure NGINX App Protect [here](https://github.com/nginxinc/ansible-role-nginx-app-protect)
+You can find an Ansible role to install NGINX Unit [here](https://github.com/nginxinc/ansible-role-nginx-unit)

 License
 -------